exercism/website-copy/tracks/python/exercises/raindrops/mentoring.md

     return result or str(number)
 ```

+This helps introduce the **bool** type and the fact that it's just a
+numerical value.
+It also introduces the idea that a string can be
+multiplied.

+The caveat is that the parentheses are required.

 #### Use an iterable data structure

 The approaches above all involve some repetition, and so would become